 Before introduction of 3D printed pre-surgical models and other surgical templates, doctors could only perform rough surgical plans and could only simulate procedures ‘in air’ with hand motions.
 This type of planning relies heavily on the personal experience and professional knowledge of the surgeon.
 2D/3D computer images aid the surgeon, but still don’t provide a physical means to simulate the surgery.
 This becomes a challenge when introducing more complicated cases.

 1:1 scale hip bones

-The large build volume and reliability of the Raise3D system allow Persona print large full-scale bones as well the corresponding placeholders and templates such as hipbones, spines, tibia and skulls.
+The large build volume and reliability of the Raise3D printer allows Persona to print large full-scale bones as well as the corresponding placeholders and templates such as hipbones, spines, tibia and skulls.
 Without any variation in scale, the 1:1 model provides the surgeon with an accurate model to work with and reference pre-surgery.
 Raise3D printers can capture the details of the unique bone structure and models can each be customized for each planned surgery.
 The fit testing of implants have also been implemented as the printer is able to maintain a 1:1 scale accuracy.